 The marketing lead reaches out to the product manager for more insight, but she is tied up in meetings discussing some new features.
 After a week, they finally get together, but the discussion around the audience is very hazy and the product manager has to leave abruptly to run to another meeting.

 These kinds of stories are common in almost all organizations, and they usually involve a lot more backbiting and eye rolls.
 It’s not that people don’t want to help each other, they simply have different priorities.
 Making time to include other departments in key discussions goes against the grain of most companies.
+Over 75 percent of cross-functional teams are dysfunctional with no accountability.
 Here’s where cross-functional collaboration comes into the picture.

 What is cross-functional collaboration?

 Cross-functional collaboration happens when different teams in an organization collaborate on a common project or a goal.
 Collaboration is an essential practice for organizations looking to break down silos and work alongside departments instead of against each other.
 Collaborative functions are more productive and create a more enjoyable workplace.

 Cross-functional collaboration is the goal of any organization, but it’s hard to pull off without a lot of hard work.
 Like the previous example, there are some roadblocks to deal with: